Princess Charlotte celebrates ninth birthday

 Third in line to the throne Charlotte attends the co-educational private Lambrook School near Ascot in Berkshire, and loves dancing, especially ballet and tap.

-She has a reputation for being feisty compared to her older brother George, and Kate has described the princess as “the one in charge”.
+She has a reputation for being feisty compared with her older brother George, and Kate has described the princess as “the one in charge”.

 This time last year, Charlotte was preparing for her grandfather the King’s coronation, where she processed through Westminster Abbey hand in hand with Louis.